 Research indicates that a positive rapport between client and therapist is highly indicative to successful therapy outcomes.
 Using a client-centered approach, I am able to connect with clients in a way that fosters a trusting relationship.
-Clients have shared that they appreciate my authentic and down-to-earth manner as well as the ability to create an environment that is comfortable and safe.
+Clients have shared that they appreciate my authentic and down-to-earth manner as well as the ability to create an environment that is comfortable, safe, and even fun sometimes.
 I don't know how to be any other way!

 Fees and services